omaralex-max/Bash-Shell-Script-Project/README.md

 # to start the project you enter in the terminal ./mainmenu
   - after you give the premisions to all the files in the project

+# Sadly the GUI is still under development